GeoJSON-Net/GeoJSON.Net/README.md

 and the [issues](https://github.com/GeoJSON-Net/GeoJSON.Net/issues) what has been added over time.

 ## Contributing
 Highly welcome!
 Just fork away and send a pull request.
 We try and review most pull requests within a couple of days.
+There is now a version 2.0.0 branch.
+I've created this ready for any breaking changes and any extra features and would encourage anything that isn't a bug fix to go in there.

 ## Thanks
 This library would be NOTHING without its [contributors](https://github.com/GeoJSON-Net/GeoJSON.Net/graphs/contributors) - thanks so much!!